Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Header.md

     This field displays the turnover and cannot be modified.

 - *Contra account*
-    Enter the appropriate contra account.
+    Click the field to edit the contra account number, if necessary.
 This field is mandatory.

     > [Info] After you have entered at least two numbers in the field, a list is displayed below the field with all accounts matching the entry.
 You can select the corresponding account in the list.

 - *Receipt 1*
-    Click the field to edit the receipt number.
+    Click the field to edit the receipt 1 number.

 - *Receipt 2*
-    Click the field to edit the receipt number.
+    Click the field to edit the receipt 2 number.

 - *Date*
     This field displays the date and cannot be modified.